squizuk/type_builder/README.md

 Optional pieces of information are

-1. A submenu under which to place the asset in the asset map's asset list (defaults to "Custom Assets"
+1. A submenu under which to place the asset in the asset map's asset list (defaults to `Custom Assets`)
 1. A description of the new asset type

 To complete the installation of the new Asset type we must run `install/step_03.php` to rebuild the asset cache and put some details in the database.
 This can be done manually or automatically however both methods have their pitfalls.
 See [step_03](#step_03) for details.